 4. Modern Spas

 Today many hotels and luxurious riads offer their guests services of modern spas with professional therapists performing different kinds of massages, facials, and hair treatment.
 However, despite influences from the Western world, the Moroccan spas also incorporate the ancient health and beauty secrets.
 And certainly, they include traditional hammams to the wide array of their services.

 5. Herbs and Spices

-For instant, originated in South Asia, cinnamon is responsible for providing the body with antioxidants that protect against viruses and prevent the diseases.
+For instant, originated in South Asia, cinnamon is responsible for providing the body with the antioxidants that protect against viruses and prevent the diseases.
 The Moroccan women find additional reason to incorporate this sweet and savory spice in their diet.
 From the early age they rely on cinnamon to keep their skin looking young and fresh.
-Known for its ability to increase the collagen levels, cinnamon improves the overall look of the skin by increasing its elasticity and preventing the signs of aging.
+Known for its ability to increase collagen levels, cinnamon improves the overall look of the skin.
+It increases the elasticity of the skin and prevents the signs of aging.

 6. Mint Tea

-However, as always there are some restrictions and people with diabetes and severe diseases are advised to restrain from fasting even during Ramadan.
+However, as always, there are some restrictions and people with diabetes and severe diseases are advised to restrain from fasting even during Ramadan.
 Nevertheless, these exceptions do not diminish the health and beauty benefits of one of the oldest Moroccan traditions.
-On the contrary, it only reminds us that the wise Moroccans uncovered some of the best wellness practices ages ago and follow them vigorously to this day.
+On the contrary, it only reminds us that the wise Moroccans discovered some of the best wellness practices ages ago and follow them vigorously to this day.